ember-codemods/ember-native-class-codemod/README.md

 NO_TELEMETRY=true npx ember-native-class-codemod [OPTIONS] path/of/files/ or/some**/*glob.js
 ```

+DANGER: Disabling the telemetry may result in incorrect behavior.
+Carefully vet the results.

 ### Types

 The `type` option can be used to further narrow down transforms to a particular type of